apache/sis-site/source/faq.md

   PARAMETER["latitude_of_origin", 46.8], ...]
 {{< / highlight >}}

-The Paris prime meridian is located at approximatively 2.597 gradians from Greenwich, which is 2.337 degrees.
+The Paris prime meridian is located at approximately 2.597 gradians from Greenwich, which is 2.337 degrees.
 From this fact, we can see that the above {{% WKT %}} uses decimal degrees despite its `UNIT["grad"]` declaration.
 This mismatch applies also to the parameter value, which declare 46.8° in the above example while the official value is 52 gradians.
 By default, Apache {{% SIS %}} interprets those angular values as gradians when parsing such {{% WKT %}}, resulting in a large error.